 Relaxation Clears Chi Blockages

 Another critical aspect of Tai Chi Qigong is the emphasis on relaxation.
-Tension, both physical and mental, can block the flow of chi, causing stagnation and imbalance.
-Tai Chi Qigong helps release tension and clear these blockages, allowing chi to flow more freely.
+Tension, both physical and mental, can block the flow of vitality, causing stagnation and imbalance.
+Tai Chi Qigong helps release tension and clear these blockages, allowing Chi to flow more freely.
 By practicing Tai Chi Qigong, practitioners can achieve a deep state of relaxation, where the body and mind are in harmony, facilitating the smooth flow of energy.

 The Overall Impact of Chi Circulation on Health